cap-js/docs/guides/using-services.md

 If you've imported the external service definition using `cds import`, an entry for the service in the _package.json_ has been created already.
 Here you specify the name of the destination in the `credentials` block.

 In many cases, you also need to specify the `path` prefix to the service, which is added to the destination's URL.
-For services listed on the SAP API Business Hub, you can find the path in the linked service documentation.
+For services listed on the SAP Business Accelerator Hub, you can find the path in the linked service documentation.

 Since you don't want to use the destination for local testing, but only for production, you can profile it by wrapping it into a `[production]` block: